Amina Moghe Hersi: Biography

-Amina was born in Bungoma, Western kenya, where her mother, Sarah Hersi Ali, is a prominent businesswoman.
-Adam Hersi Ali, her uncle, who was another inspirational pillar in Amina's life, served as a Financial Secretary of Treasury in the Kenya's Ministry of Finance in the late 1980s.
-As a young girl, Moghe and her sister regularly joined their family in the cross border trade between Kenya and Uganda.
+Amina was born in Bungoma, Western Kenya, where her mother, Sarah Hersi Ali, is a businesswoman.
+Adam Hersi Ali, her uncle, who was another figure in Amina's life, served as a Financial Secretary of Treasury in the Kenya's Ministry of Finance in the late 1980s.
+As a young girl, Moghe and her sister regularly joined their family in the cross-border trade between Kenya and Uganda.
 The two girls were sent to accounting school by their mother, where they built on their entrepreneurial skills.
 Having a strong entrepreneurial mother led her to be business savvy not afraid of making big business risks.
-Her biggest risk was closing her successful hardware store in Bungoma Kenya and venturing in a start up business in Uganda after the stabilisation of the country in 1996.
-With no foundation set for her she used the skills she was taught to set up a hardware store in the bustling city of Kampala Uganda.
-This stride into the unknown was the first step of the enterprising woman she is today.
+Her biggest risk was closing her successful hardware store in Bungoma and venturing in a startup business in Uganda after the stabilisation of the country in 1996.
+With no foundation set for her she used the skills she was taught to set up a hardware store in the city of Kampala, Uganda.